mmct1/quantum-computing-sp25/README.md

 # quantum-computing-sp25
-exercises from Quantum Computing, Noson Yanofsky
+Exercises from Quantum Computing by Noson Yanofsky